learnlatex/learnlatex.github.io/it/more-10.md

 \begin{document}

-Uno due tre
+Uno due tre:
 \[
 \log \alpha + \log \beta = \log(\alpha\beta)
 \]

-Matematica Unicode alfanumerica
+Matematica Unicode alfanumerica:
 \[
 A + \symfrak{A} + \symbf{A} + \symcal{A} + \symscr{A} + \symbb{A}
 \]